-If you have any concerns that your child’s sleep regression is due to something other than normal growth and development, call your pediatrician and schedule a visit.
+If you have any concerns that your baby’s sleep regression is due to something other than normal growth and development, call your pediatrician and schedule a visit.
 Your doctor will be able to rule out any medical concerns you may have.

-In any case, if a sleep regression lasts longer than 6 weeks, a call to the pediatrician is appropriate.
+If baby’s sleep regression lasts longer than 6 weeks, a call to the pediatrician is appropriate.

 If your baby’s sleep is disrupted, so is yours.
 When your little one naps, you might need to catch a nap, too.
 Or if you’re able, try to enlist the help of family or friends at night or during the day.
 Making sure you’re eating and hydrating will also help.

 Read more: Lost Sleep and Postpartum Sleep Support